|

 that appears only when a protein structure is submitted in the

-belong to, are labeled by low case characters in residue
+Moreover, pairs of cysteines are labeled per a bridge by low case characters in the residue

-of the S-S bridge highlighting using protein structure with the
+of the S-S bridge highlighting using a protein structure with the

 PDB code 1acw.